+Spinach and Mushroom Quesadillas.
 Spinach and mushrooms go together just like cookies and milk — but are better for you!
 My Spinach and Mushroom Quesadillas certainly hit the spot for a quick weeknight dinner.
 Serve along with a big salad or bowl of my Hearty Vegetable Soup or Tomato Basil Soup and you’ve got a great meal.
+You can also serve these quesadillas as an appetizer with some salsa.
 Hope your kids will like these quesadillas so much that you’ll find a new way to get them to eat their spinach!
 And maybe you can entice them further by offering cookies and milk for dessert!

 Pretty emerald-green fresh spinach, woody cremini and shiitake mushroom caps, and zesty garlic sauteed in some rich olive oil, spread over creamy shredded Monterey Jack cheese on a flour tortilla all come together as a satisfying crispy quesadilla.
 Just top with another flour tortilla and you’re on your way to a meal.

 I like to use Whole Foods Market‘s prepared flour tortillas, but you can also make your own.
 (Nothing is better than a freshly made warm flour tortilla!)
 You can use whole wheat tortillas if you prefer.